 Our Board exercises its independent supervision over management by its policies whereby: (a) periodic meetings of the Board are held to obtain an update on significant corporate activities and plans; and (b) all material transactions of the Company are subject to prior approval of the Board.
 Our Board meets at least four times each year, and endeavours to hold at least one meeting in each fiscal quarter.
 In addition, the independent members of the Board meet regularly each year, at which meetings the non-independent directors and members of management are not in attendance.
 The Board will also meet at any other time at the call of the CEO, or subject to our Articles, of any director.
-In addition, in order to facilitate open and candid discussion among the independent directors of the Board, at the end of each Board meeting, the Chairman asks if any director would like to hold an in camera session of independent directors only, and if an in camera session of independent directors is requested as a result, all non-independent directors and members of management leave the meeting prior to the commencement of the in camera session unless any such persons are requested by the Board to remain for the in camera session.
+In addition, in order to facilitate open and candid discussion among the independent directors of the Board, at the end of each Board meeting, the Chairman asks if any director would like to hold an in camera session of independent directors only, and if an in camera session of independent directors is requested as a result, all non-independent directors and members of management leave the meeting prior to the commencement of the in camera session.
 Since January 1, 2023, in camera sessions of independent directors have been held during two Board meetings, with the CEO requested by the Board to attend each of these in camera sessions.